Canada’s national museum of military historywith

 By fully integrating this theme into the building and landscape architecture through energy-efficient features, the use of recycled materials and a green roof, the Museum recognizes the harsh reality of war, yet offers hope that, like the regenerating landscape, Canadians will inherit a future free from conflict.

 Located on LeBreton Flats, the Museum sits on land that once held houses, rail yards, flour mills, sawmills and other industries that were destroyed by a fire in 1900.
 Before the Museum’s construction could even begin, a remediation program “regenerated” the land by removing a large volume of contaminated soil.
 In 2003, the National Capital Commission started the LeBreton Flats remediation program, which involved digging down to bedrock and then treating and disposing of contaminated sections.
 The clean rock and rubble was crushed and reused for roadwork and other construction.
-By the end of the following year, construction of the Canadian War Museum began on the remediated site.
+In the spring of the following year, construction of the Canadian War Museum began on the remediated site.

 The selection of building materials also reflects the Museum’s sustainable design.
 From the copper taken from the roof of the Library of Parliament to the Museum’s carpets, recycled materials were used as much as possible.
 Energy efficiency was another critical factor in the choice of construction materials and energy systems.
 Concrete, noted for its high energy-efficiency, was the building’s main construction material.
 Because of its greater physical mass, a concrete structure resists interior temperature changes better than other materials when outdoor temperatures change, which reduces the load on mechanical heating and cooling systems.
 About 15 percent of the concrete is fly-ash cement, a by-product of coal-fired power plants.
 For every ton of fly-ash replacement, one less ton of carbon dioxide enters the atmosphere, reducing greenhouse gases that contribute to climate change.